javascript-tutorial/en.javascript.info/2-ui/2-events/02-bubbling-and-capturing/article.md

 The capturing phase is used very rarely, usually we handle events on bubbling.
 And there's a logical explanation for that.

-In real world, when an accident happens, local authorities react first.
+In the real world, when an accident happens, local authorities react first.
 They know best the area where it happened.
 Then higher-level authorities if needed.

 The same for event handlers.
 The code that set the handler on a particular element knows maximum details about the element and what it does.
-A handler on a particular `<td>` may be suited for that exactly `<td>`, it knows everything about it, so it should get the chance first.
+A handler on a particular `<td>` may be suited exactly for that `<td>`, it knows everything about it, so it should get the chance first.
 Then its immediate parent also knows about the context, but a little bit less, and so on till the very top element that handles general concepts and runs the last one.

 Bubbling and capturing lay the foundation for "event delegation" -- an extremely powerful event handling pattern that we study in the next chapter.